pi1541/Pi1541/README.md

 # Disclaimer

-**Due to some unlikely, unexpected circumstances (e.g. overheating), you may damage your beloved devices (Raspberry Pi, Retro machines, C64s, VIC20s, etc) by using this software.
+**Due to some unlikely, unexpected circumstances (e.g. overheating), you may damage your beloved devices (Raspberry Pi, Retro machines, C64s, VIC20s, SDCards, USBSticks, etc) by using this software.
 I do not take any responsibility, so use at your own risk!**

 # Pi1541